 Recently, we interviewed Chris from Minneapolis, an Instacart shopper, about working for Instacart during the coronavirus pandemic, and he estimated he’s averaging at least $25/hr working with Instacart.

 In one week, he earned over $2,000 delivering with Instacart!

 His top tips:

-- Don’t drive too far away from where you live – keep your distance short to minimize your time driving.
+- Don’t drive too far away from where you live.
+Keep your distance short to minimize your time driving.
 This will help you earn more per hour!

-- Focus on a few stores and get to know them really well – this will increase your pick speed and your hourly rate.
+- Focus on a few stores and get to know them really well.
+This will increase your pick speed and your hourly rate.
 Not every store is laid out the same way!

-- Play to your strengths – don’t know the spice aisle so well?
+- Play to your strengths.
+Don’t know the spice aisle so well?
 Don’t accept orders that ask for a lot of spices, as this will cause you to spend more time searching and less time throwing things in your basket and heading out!

 Your main expenses will be gas, auto insurance, and car maintenance, so it pays to shop close to home at stores you’re familiar with and make deliveries quickly (but safely!).
-You can actually save money on things like gas and groceries by using these cash back apps.
+You can actually save money on things like gas and groceries by using these free cash back apps.